 This region is one of the great biodiversity reserves of the world.
-The North Coast redwood ecotype ends at the southern tip of the range overlapping the Central Coast ecotype which terminates in San Francisco.
-There is even an island of Sierra Nevada foothill species not far from our place.
-These three genetic overlays produce unique vegetative combinations that can change completely in but a few feet.
-Habitats include meadows, chaparral, forests, rivers, and an ocean interface with beaches, sand dunes, rocky tide pools, and estuaries.
+The North Coast redwood ecotype ends at the southern tip of the range while the Central Coast ecotype overlaps north to San Francisco.
+There is even an island of Sierra Nevada foothill species including our place.
+These three genetic overlays produce unique vegetative combinations that because of the terrain can change completely in a few feet.